 I stared into the mirror, obsessed over the face glaring back at me.
 Index finger to nose, I pressed in my nostril.
 “Everything would be better if both my nostrils were the same size," I whispered to myself.
 “And if I didn’t have this scar, maybe people would like me more.”

-Deep inside I knew I was taking the wrong path.
+Deep inside, I knew I was taking the wrong path.
 I wanted something different.
-I wanted to leave my fears behind and be free to be me, without the need to please and fit in.
-As I looked out the window, I imagined the dark clouds lifting, me rising out of the rain, into a light filled rainbow.
-In my dreams I was as free as the wind passing through leaves.
-Free as bird spreading her wings.
-The bird was so beautiful, with silver feathers, she soared higher than she ever imagined.
+I wanted to leave my fears behind and be free to be me without the need to please and fit in.
+As I looked out the window, I imagined the dark clouds lifting, me rising out of the rain into a light-filled rainbow.
+In my dreams, I was as free as the wind passing through leaves.
+Free as a bird spreading her wings.
+The bird was so beautiful with silver feathers; she soared higher than she ever imagined.
 I knew if I wanted my dream to come true, something had to shift.
 I had to change the direction of my life.

-I started to hang out with uplifting friends - people who accepted me without judgement.
+I started to hang out with uplifting friends - people who accepted me without judgment.
 They taught me how to self-love.
-My sixth-grade social-studies teacher had a passionate way of teaching history and I’d often stay after class to discuss global issues on a deeper scale.
+My sixth-grade social-studies teacher had a passionate way of teaching history, and I’d often stay after class to discuss global issues on a deeper scale.
 She inspired me to be the change I wanted to see in the world.

 Once we stepped outside the classroom, she asked me, “Ashleigh, how is it that you are so good at public speaking?”
 She continued, “What do you want to be in the future?”

 My heart fell into my shoes.
 I didn’t know who, exactly, I wanted to be.

 “Well,” I said, taking a moment to think.
 “I have a keen interest in social issues.
 I can see myself in government, some kind of leadership role … yes … that’s the only way to make change.
 And I love speaking in front of crowds.
 I feel the power to motivate an audience to take action, to make the world a better place.”